Pythofanoff/AutoPySC/README.md

 4) In terminal: `apysc start` or `python -m APySC`

 #### **`<Other commands>`**
-`apysc version` - Show actual version fo library
+`apysc version` - Show actual version for library

 `<CODE BY PYTHOFANOFF>`